infinum/ios-handbook/Project flow/Custom xcconfigs.md

 	- that means that UI has a higher precedence than custom files
 	- go through the Project row and delete it; you can only edit the Project row on the current level
 		- you have to delete only the rows that contain something
-        - if you can't delete the rows, click on it and change its value to __$(inherited)__
+        - if you can't delete the rows, click on it and change its value to __$(inherited)__ which will inherit the value from the previous column (in this case your xcconfig file)
         - sometimes you won't be able to change the row value to __$(inherited)__, so you will have to click on the row, and select "other".
 After that, you'll be able to enter a string instead of the predefined values.
         - if you have a lot of configurations, don't be scared if Xcode shows its famous rainbow spinner.
-Just let it update the file for a minute :D
+Just let it update for a minute :D
-        - don't replace row values to "" since Xcode will replace your custom configuration values to an empty string
+        - don't replace row values to "" since Xcode will replace your custom configuration values with an empty string, tend to use the __$(inherited)__ value

 		![](/img/xcconfig_tutorial/step_5_3.png)